-Travel Iceland: The Real Deal with Leah Missik
+Travel Iceland: In Conversation with Leah Missik

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where do you live?
 What made you decide to go to Iceland?